DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/Part_II.md

 ```

 We are going to focus on just three objects:
+### 1. The *singular values*
-- The *singular values*.
-These are the square roots of the inertia values for each new CA dimension.
+- These are the square roots of the inertia values for each new CA dimension.

 ```
 > ca1$sv
 [1] 0.5519299 0.1835650
 ```

 - There are 2 singular values, one for each new axis or dimension computed by CA. There are only 2 in this case because our simulated data have three types (columns).
 But the closed-sum constaint means that all the *inertia* can the described in 2 dimensions.
 More generally, there will *number of columns-1* or *number of rows-1* singular values and corresponding new dimensions or axes in a CA, whichever is less.
 - The squares of the *singular values* are called the *eigenvalues*.
 They measure the amount on inertia that is described by each new dimension.

 ```
 > ca1$sv^2